 I have this exercise from C++ primer 5 ed.
-It asks me to add a move constructor and a move assignment operator for my class String
+It asks me to add a move constructor and a move assignment operator for my class String.

 -

-).
+Stringhas pointers to character (char*).
 It looks like:class String { public: String(String&&) noexcept; // move constructor String& operator=(String&&) noexcept;// move assignment operator private: iterator beg_; //using iterator = char*; iterator end_; iterator off_cap_; alloc alloc_; // using alloc_ = std::allocator<char> };

 Now in implementation file I've defined the move-ctor this way: